 Television radio and film

-The documentary film of The Brain’s Way of Healing will premiere in Canada on the CBC’s Nature of Things, October 27, at 8:00 pm: http://www.cbc.ca/natureofthings/episodes/the-brains-way-of-healing
+The documentary film of The Brain’s Way of Healing the third film on his work premiered in Canada on the CBC’s Nature of Things, October 27, at 8:00 pm: http://www.cbc.ca/natureofthings/episodes/the-brains-way-of-healing

 "Winner of the 2008 U.S. National Alliance on Mental Illness Ken Book Award, "for an outstanding literary contribution toward a better understanding of mental illness." "−